deryrahman/secondbrain/docs/5-tag-based-metadata.md

 - search + filter : tag=personal&tag=urgent
 - result : [0002, 0001]

 The sort type is based on the complete most tags.
-It means the record which contains most complete tag specified in the filter are shown on the top.
+It means the sort is based on the record which contains most complete tag specified in the filter.

 **Core Defined Tags**